Waste Recovery & Management Tech

 The recycling segment is followed by waste monitoring startups that primarily use sensor-based technology and operate a cloud-based platform to allow residents and businesses to manage their waste levels and build an efficient trash pickup system.
 Lastly, around one-sixth of startups focus on waste sorting, using robotic and AI- based technology to sort and identify recyclables.

-More than two-thirds of the startups across all of these segments are at the early or growth stages of technology development and customer acquisition.
+More than two-thirds of the startups across all of these segments are at the go-to-market or expansion stages of technology development and customer acquisition.

 Incumbents